Archive product

 Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly shaped pearl.
+Noteworthy and interesting are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese word 'barocco'—meaning an irregularly shaped pearl.
 These were highly ornate, luxurious pieces designed to radiate splendor and serve as symbols of opulence.
 Materials were selectively chosen to emphasize the grandeur of these items.

 Attributes / Details